Hidden Wisdom: Audible

 Click here to find out more about the audio version of Richard's "Hidden Wisdom."

-Richard Smoley is an author and philosopher specializing in spirituality, mysticism, and religion.
+Richard Smoley is an author specializing in spirituality and religion.

-His next book, The Deal: A Guide to Radical and Complete Forgiveness, will be published by Tarcher/Penguin in January 2015.
+His latest book, The Deal: A Guide to Radical and Complete Forgiveness, was published by Tarcher/Penguin in January 2015.

 Richard was born in Waterbury, Connecticut, in 1956.
 He attended the Taft School in Watertown, Connecticut, and entered Harvard University in 1974.
 As an undergraduate, he was managing editor of the university’s venerable literary magazine, The Harvard Advocate, and edited an anthology entitled First Flowering: The Best of the Harvard Advocate, 1866-1976.
 Featuring prefaces by Norman Mailer and Robert Fitzgerald, the book was published by Addison-Wesley in 1977.